andireg/adrtool/README.md

 `adr add {title} [--folder {root-path}] [--template {template}]`

-ThHis command adds a new record file to the docs-folder.
+This command adds a new record file to the docs-folder.
 If the title contains slashes (or backslashes), the record file will be placed to subfolders.

 ## Reindexing